-Further details relating to the current remuneration policy of the Management Company are available on www.jbfundnet.com (as of July 1st, 2017 www.funds.gam.com).
+Further details relating to the current remuneration policy of the Management Company are available on www.funds.gam.com.
 This includes a description of how remuneration and benefits are calculated and the identity of persons responsible for awarding the remuneration and benefits as well as the identification of the members of the remuneration committee.
 A paper copy will be made available upon request and free of charge by the Management Company.